flatiron-labs/book-club/the-managers-path/ch-5-managing-a-team.md

 ## How to Drive Good Decisions

-As an engineering manager you may only have authority to guide decisions and not dictage them, but you'll still be judged on the outcome of those decisions
+As an engineering manager you may only have authority to guide decisions and not dictate them, but you'll still be judged on the outcome of those decisions

 __Create a Data-Driven Team Culture__
 - Efficiency and technical data points should be used to evaluate decisions on product features and technical changes